 VISA, MasterCard, money orders, or personal checks are accepted.
 Please make checks/money orders payable to CCIU.

 You can also call 484-237-5189 to register over the telephone.
 Please be sure to have the student's driver ID number and expiration date of the permit when calling.
 You can also contact the Driver Education Coordinator at firstname.lastname@example.org.

 Please visit the Pennsylvania Department of Transportation's Driver and Vehicle Services web site to obtain the physical examination or permit extensions forms and the drivers manual.

 The CCIU offers a driver education online theory course and Behind-the-Wheel Training.

 - Most insurance companies offer discounts to students who have taken both the theory and behind-the-wheel training.

 - Parents are strongly encouraged to continuously monitor the driving practices of their teenagers, even after they are issued a license.
 Teenagers often become careless, reckless and over-confident within 12 months of receiving their license.
 In order to monitor careless driving habits that may have developed, parents are encouraged to have their teenager drive them to their destination occasionally.

-- If your child has taken both the online theory course and Behind-the-Wheel Training, s/he is 17-1/2 years of age, has had her/his license for one (1) year and their license is violation free, s/he may be able to get a senior license.
-Send us a notarized Junior-to-Senior License DL59 form (the form can be downloaded by going to the Pennsylvania Department of Transportation's Driver and Vehicle Services web site) along with proof of course completion (copies of the certificates will do).
+- If your students who have taken the theory portion and behind-the-wheel training, have had their license for one year and whose license is violation-free, may be eligible to receive a senior license prior to their 18th birthday.
+Send us a notarized Junior-to-Senior License DL59 form (the form can be downloaded by going to the Pennsylvania Department of Transportation's Driver and Vehicle Services website) along with proof of course completion (copies of the certificates will do).
 We will sign the form verifying completion of the courses and send it to Harrisburg.

-For more information, contact the Driver Education Coordinator at firstname.lastname@example.org or by phone at 484-237-5189.
+For more information, contact the Driver Education Coordinator by email or by phone at 484-237-5189.